XML#

 Filtering#

-The xml module allows for simple pre-filtering of data, to avoid invoking addition modules (like eval) when possible.
+The xml module can do simple pre-filtering of data.
 Because of the way XML works, there are a few peculiarities in how the xml module handles filtering, so it is important to read this section carefully.

 The module can test if an element value is equal to a literal value.
 If so, the requested element is extracted and the search entry is passed along the pipeline.
 Consider this search: